- Learning Solutions

 Instructions on How to Submit a Speaking Proposal

-Thank you for your interest in submitting a proposal to present at The eLearning Guild’s 2018 Realities360 Conference.
+Thank you for your interest in submitting a proposal to present at The eLearning Guild’s 2019 Realities360 Conference & Expo.
 Please read the information below before you complete the submission form.
-If you are not contacted by the end of February, your session will be placed on the standby list and will be considered as a substitute session.
+If you are not contacted by mid-March, your session will be placed on the standby list and will be considered as a substitute session.

 Click the button below to submit your speaking proposal now.